-OU Physicians' 42,000 square feet Wayman Tisdale Specialty Health Clinic opened in 2013.
-Located at 36th Street North and Hartford Avenue in Tulsa.
-The clinic was named in memory of the late OU and NBA basketball star, Olympic gold medalist, and musician Wayman Tisdale.
-It was built in response to a study showing a considerably lower life expectancy rate in north Tulsa compared to south Tulsa.
+OU Physicians Wayman Tisdale Specialty Health Clinic opened in 2013.
+Located at 36th Street North and Hartford Avenue. in Tulsa, the clinic was named in memory of the late OU and NBA basketball star, Olympic gold medalist, and musician Wayman Tisdale.
+It was built in response to a study showing a considerable lower life expectancy rate in north Tulsa compared to south Tulsa

 One of the most important benefits of the clinic is the access it provides to primary care and specialty health services for the residents in north Tulsa and surrounding communities.